 But to get the most out of her, you have to combine strong mechanics with good map and minion control in order to take objectives for free.

-An adaptive ability was pretty new to League at the time, but that trend has taken over the game.
+In the top lane, she can trade early with her passive, Adaptive Defenses.
+Basic attacks on champions grant her a shield against the type of damage that champion uses (physical or magic).
+Adaptive abilities were new to League at the time, but that trend has taken over the game.
 The overhaul to the rune system late last year gave us adaptive runes, and champions like Kayn and Kai’Sa both have ways to change playstyles on the fly.

-That’s a lot for just two abilities and her passive.
-Let’s take a look at how we round out Camille’s kit.
+Next, let’s take a look at how we round out Camille’s kit.

 Nowhere to run

 Her ultimate sets Camille apart as the queen of duels.
 It’s basically League’s version of the UFC octagon (though it’s hexagonal in shape).
 She leaps into the air, becomes untargetable, and lands on an enemy champion.
 Then she pops a cage that knocks away their friends, and locks them in a cage for 2.5 seconds at first rank and four seconds at max.
 In the cage, her basic attacks deal bonus magic damage, plus a percentage of the target’s current health, which scales off Camille’s levels.

 After the hexagon is thrown down, other champions can enter or leave, but the targeted champion is stuck—Flash, ward hop, and Arcane Shift all will fail to get out of the hexagon.
 The only ways out are to wait for the effect to end or if Camille herself leaves.